jan-dolata/translations_editor/README.md

 ## Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email jan.dolata.gd@gmail.com instead of using the issue tracker.

 ## Credits

-- [:author_name][link-author]
+- [Jan Dolata][link-author]
 - [All Contributors][link-contributors]

 ## License